Expats and Rental Agencies: Which Fees Are Prohibited?

 Frequently Asked Questions (FAQ)

-2. Are administrative or contract fees allowed?
+2. Are administration or contract costs allowed?

-No, those are almost always prohibited.
+No, they are almost always prohibited.

-4. Are expats disadvantaged more often?
+4. Are expats more likely to be disadvantaged?

 Yes, expats often pay too much because they do not know the rules.